El Camino: A Breaking Bad Movie: Cinematography

 Adams saw El Camino as a way to pay homage to original Breaking Bad cinematographer Michael Slovis.
-Though Adams took over as director of photography during the third season of Better Call Saul, he previously filmed pick-ups with Slovis during the end of Breaking Bad's fourth season and served as cinematographer during the show's fifth season premiere.
+Though Adams took over as director of photography during the third season of Better Call Saul, he previously filmed pick-ups with Slovis during the end of Breaking Bad's fourth season and served as cinematographer during that show's fifth-season premiere.
 For El Camino, Adams took great lengths to match Slovis' lensing from the series while modifying it for the film's digital format and larger aspect ratio.
 He specified the opening of Jesse driving out of the compound as one scene he updated using this approach, likening it to a "direct cut" from Jesse's last appearance in Breaking Bad's finale.
 Adams applied the same principle for other scenes which used locations from the series, such as the compound and the vacuum store.

 To distinguish the flashback scenes from the ones set in the present, Gilligan decided against using different color saturation.
 He instead chose to have flashbacks filmed in a "handheld" look while having the present-day scenes more anchored and locked down.
 The fact that much of Breaking Bad used handheld filming inspired this decision.
 With the Alexa 65 camera too large to carry while filming, Gilligan achieved the "wiggling" effect by placing the camera on top of a truck airbag, which could be inflated and deflated easily between two plastic plates.